github/docs/content/actions/using-github-hosted-runners/using-high-performance-github-hosted-runners.md

 ### Understanding billing

-The more powerful {% data variables.product.prodname_dotcom %}-hosted runners are billed differently to the standard runners.
+The more powerful hosted runners are billed differently to the standard runners.
 For more information, see "[Per-minute rates for larger runners](/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-larger-runners)".

-## Adding a new {% data variables.product.prodname_dotcom %}-hosted runner to an organization
+## Adding a new hosted runner to an organization

-This procedure demonstrates how to add a customized class of {% data variables.product.prodname_dotcom %}-hosted runner to an organization.
+This procedure demonstrates how to add a customized class of hosted runner to an organization.
 You'll be able to choose an operating system and a hardware configuration from the list of available options.
 When new instances of this runner are deployed through autoscaling, they will use the same operating system and hardware configuration you've defined here..

 You can also define the labels that identify the runner group, which is how your workflows will be able to send jobs to the runners for processing (using `runs-on`).